Drag Con Panel Extravaganza: Episode

-On the runway, the category is "Hats Incredible".
-Emily V. Gordon and Kumail Nanjiani are guest judges.
-Eureka wins the main challenge.
-Blair St. Clair and The Vixen place in the bottom and face off in a lip-sync to "I'm Coming Out" (1980) by Diana Ross.
-Blair St. Clair is eliminated from the competition.
+On the main stage, RuPaul welcomes fellow judges Michelle Visage and Ross Mathews, as well as guest judges Emily V. Gordon and Kumail Nanjiani.
+RuPaul shares the assignment and runway category ("Hats Incredible"), then the contestants present the panels.
+After the contestants present their looks in the fashion show, the judges deliver their critiques.
+Blair St. Clair gets emotional talking about her experience being raped.
+The judges deliberate, then share the results with the group.
+Eureka is declared the winner of the main challenge.
+Blair St. Clair and The Vixen place in the bottom and face off in a lip-sync contest to "I'm Coming Out" (1980) by Diana Ross.
+The Vixen wins the lip-sync and Blair St. Clair is eliminated from the competition.